Differentially Private Joint Independence Test: Technical Lemmas

 \subsection{Lemmas on Resampling Tests}

-We first present three lemmas used in differentially private resampling tests, and similar lemmas and proofs are included in \cite{Kim2023DPP}.
-The following one can be found in \citet[Lemma~17]{Kim2023DPP}, we also provide proof here for completeness. \begin{lemma}[Quantile Representation] For any $\alpha \in [0, 1]$ and dataset $\{X_1, \dots, X_{n+1}\}$, we have the identity
+We first present three lemmas used in DP resampling tests.
+The following one can be found in \citet[Lemma~S.16]{Kim2026DPP}, we also provide a proof here for completeness. \begin{lemma}[Quantile Representation] For any $\alpha \in [0, 1]$ and dataset $\{X_1, \dots, X_{n+1}\}$, we have the identity